Just Got Engaged? 9 of the First Steps To Planning a Wedding You Will Love

 5. Create a Shortlist of Venues

-Your venue determines your wedding date, overall style, and often your vendor choices.
-Start searching early — some venues book 12–18 months out.
+Your wedding venue determines your wedding date, overall wedding style, and often your vendor choices.
+My suggestion is to start searching early — some venues book 12–24 months out.

 If you’re looking in Utah or Seattle, here are a few popular starting points: